NysB/sqlalchemy-challenge/README.md

 ## Content

 In this repository, you will find:
-- Resources folder: ...;
-- Result folder: containing ...
+- Resources folder: containing the hawaii.sqlite database and two csv files with the same data;

-## Result

-- ...
+- SurfsUp folder: containing the climate_starter.ipynb file with the code for the first part of the assignment and app.py with the code for the second part of the assignment.